PrefectHQ/prefect/docs/concepts/state-change-hooks.md

 ## Example use cases

 ### Send a notification when a flow run fails
-State change hooks allow you to customize messages sent when tasks transition between states, such as sending notifications containing sensitive information when tasks enter a `Failed` state.
+State change hooks enable you to customize messages sent when tasks transition between states, such as sending notifications containing sensitive information when tasks enter a `Failed` state.
 Let's run a client-side hook upon a flow run entering a `Failed` state.

 ```python
 from prefect import flow